Fractured Magic: Chapter Fourteen

 “Take your time,” Maebhe said, trying to sound encouraging.
 While she’d never been good with vulnerable emotions, either expressing or witnessing them, she wanted to help him for all that he was helping her.

-Then Roman was gone, leaving Maebhe alone, and the cellar suddenly felt much scarier.
+Then Roman was gone, leaving Maebhe alone, and this commonplace cellar suddenly felt much scarier.
 Maebhe waited thirty whole seconds, counting in her head, then decided she couldn’t wait any longer.
 She hurried up the stairs, boots quiet on old stone, and mirrored Roman’s earlier position, peering cautiously around the door just in time to see Roman ease a body to the ground.
+He cushioned the woman’s head as he laid her down; some comfort, as it meant she must be alive.

-He cushioned her head as he laid her down; some comfort, as it meant she must be alive.
 Maebhe knew killing might be required — had known it more from the look in Roman’s cold eyes than anything he’d said — but she didn’t want to see it.
 She didn’t even want to know about it.
 Maybe that was selfish, expecting Roman to kill for her while she looked the other way.

 Maebhe was struck by the urge to join him.
 The coward’s choice — staying back — was easy, and Roman had made the hard decision to come here for her.
 Whatever else happened, he shouldn’t have to face it alone.
 On her next step into the room, though, the floor creaked.
 It was barely audible, even to her own ears, but Roman whirled to face her, his sword drawn between one moment and the next.
 His wild expression eased when he saw Maebhe, but then his eyes widened.
 “Maebhe!”